BretFisher/node-docker-good-defaults/README.md

  - Compose should detect if you need to rebuild due to changed package.json or Dockerfile, but `docker-compose build` works for manually building.
  - Be sure to use `docker-compose down` to cleanup after your done dev'ing.

+If you wanted to add a package while docker-compose was running your app:
+ - `docker-compose exec node npm install --save <package name>`
+ - This installs it inside the running container.
+ - Nodemon will detect the change and restart.
+ - `--save` will add it to the package.json for next `docker-compose build`

 To execute the unit-tests, you would:
  - Execute `docker-compose exec node npm test`, It will:
  - Run a process `npm test` in the container node.